SparkysWidgets/Marlin/README.md

 ### `PENTA_AXIS_TRT`

 Define `PENTA_AXIS_TRT` kinematics for a 5 axis CNC machine in tilting-rotating-table configuration to add support for tool center point control (see section G43.4 tool center point control).
 These machines have 3 mutually orthogonal linear joints aligned with axes XYZ plus a tilting table (A or B axis) on a horizontal rotary table (C axis).
 Two different machine geometries of this type are supported:
-- XYZAC TRT machine: The rotational joint of the tilting table is colinear with the X axis when all axes are at the home position.
+- XYZAC TRT machine: The rotational joint of the tilting table is parallel to the X axis when all axes are at zero position.
 This requires `AXIS4_NAME 'A'` and `AXIS5_NAME 'C'`.
-- XYZBC TRT machine: The rotational joint of the tilting table is colinear with the Y axis when all axes are at the home position.
+- XYZBC TRT machine: The rotational joint of the tilting table is parallel to the Y axis when all axes are at zero position.
 This requires `AXIS4_NAME 'B'`and `AXIS5_NAME 'C'` (see section `AXIS4_NAME`).

 ### `PENTA_AXIS_HT`

 Define `PENTA_AXIS_HT` kinematics for a 5 axis CNC machine in head-table configuration to add support for tool center point control (see section G43.4 tool center point control).
 These machines have 3 mutually orthogonal linear joints aligned with axes XYZ plus a swivel head (A or B axis) and a horizontal rotary table (C axis).
 There are two possible machine geometries:
-- XYZAC head-table machine: The rotational joint of the swivel head is colinear with the X axis when all axes are at the home position.
+- XYZAC head-table machine: The rotational joint of the swivel head is parallel to the X axis when all axes are at zero position.
 This requires `AXIS4_NAME 'A'` and `AXIS5_NAME 'C'`.
-- XYZBC head-table machine: The rotational joint of the swivel head is colinear with the Y axis when all axes are at the home position.
+- XYZBC head-table machine: The rotational joint of the swivel head is parallel to the Y axis when all axes are at zero position.
 This requires `AXIS4_NAME 'B'`and `AXIS5_NAME 'C'` (see section `AXIS4_NAME`).

 ### `DEFAULT_MRZP_OFFSET_Z`

 Machine rotary zero point (MRZP) Z offset.
 - For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from machine zero point to the center of rotation.
 The center of rotation is usually the center of the top surface of the table.
-- For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the Z axis from the machine zero point to the horizontal centerline of the joint that tilts the tool head when all axes are in 0 position.
+- For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the Z axis from the machine zero point to the horizontal centerline of the joint that tilts the tool head when all axes are in zero position.

 See these references:
 https://www.haascnc.com/service/codes-settings.type=setting.machine=mill.value=S257.html